It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

 In this article, we'll explain when and how to review your life insurance.
 We also look at practical examples of when reviewing your life insurance policy could help to reduce your monthly premium whilst explaining what to look out for.

-You can jump ahead to "How to review and switch your life insurance" if you are ready to start reviewing your policies and you'll also find out how to get up to £100 cashback when you do so.
+You can jump ahead to "How to review and switch your life insurance" if you are ready to start reviewing your life cover policies.

 Reasons to review your life insurance